microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamSchedule.md

     - `[SchedulingGroupId <String>]`: ID of the scheduling group the shift is part of.
 Required.
     - `[SharedShift <IMicrosoftGraphShiftItem>]`: shiftItem
     - `[UserId <String>]`: ID of the user assigned to the shift.
 Required.
-  - `[SwapShiftsChangeRequests <IMicrosoftGraphSwapShiftsChangeRequest[]>]`:
+  - `[SwapShiftsChangeRequests <IMicrosoftGraphSwapShiftsChangeRequest1[]>]`:
     - `[RecipientActionDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[RecipientActionMessage <String>]`: Custom message sent by recipient of the offer shift request.
-    - `[RecipientUserId <String>]`: User ID of the recipient of the offer shift request.
+    - `[RecipientUserId <String>]`: User id of the recipient of the offer shift request.
-    - `[SenderShiftId <String>]`: User ID of the sender of the offer shift request.
+    - `[SenderShiftId <String>]`: User id of the sender of the offer shift request.
     - `[AssignedTo <String>]`: scheduleChangeRequestActor
     - `[ManagerActionDateTime <DateTime?>]`:
     - `[ManagerActionMessage <String>]`: